Limerick Milk Market

 God above the MARKET A edit photograph is a lovely pic of ole Thady, he actually only passed away a few months ago, god love him..

-Hi, I am lost for words; it is like a different world completely.
+I am lost for words; it is like a different world completely.
 They are lovely pictures.
-Thanks for sharing Michelle

 beautiful shots...... i really enjoyed them.